Burning the right firewood

 Resin (or pitch) leaking from a freshly cut pine tree© creative commons

 Pitch is the resin excreted from many coniferous trees, and it is often blamed for gumming up stove pipes along with fingers.
-But it would seem the real culprit is moisture.
-When the pitch dries, it acts as sort of a super charged fuel, which is responsible for the pops and crackles that you don't get when burning hardwood.
+But in reality the real culprit is moisture.
+When the pitch dries, it acts as sort of a super charged fuel, which is responsible for the pops and crackles that you don't get when burning hardwood, but isn't really responsible for clogging your chimney.

 moisture meter © jeenda